 Click on an item below for a shortcut to:

-If you wish to place an order with us, click here for ordering options, shipping charges, & other information.
+If you wish to place an order with us, order online or click here for other ordering options, shipping charges, & other information.
 We accept your personal check, money order, or credit card (Mastercard, Visa, or Discover).
-We ship UPS.
+We ship UPS & USPS.
 Satisfaction is always guaranteed.

 Vermont Wooden Toys offers 125 varieties of fine wooden toys.
 We feature wooden toy trucks, wooden toy trains, rocking horses, wooden building blocks, riding toys, wooden toy boats & airplanes, wooden pull toys, doll furniture, doll cradles & doll carriages, wooden Noah's arks, unit block sets, and much more.